 Making your own bias binding is fun and easy, and once you’ve made the first batch, you’ll want to add bias to all of your hand-makes (which we totally think you should!).
 While you’re at it, why not invite a few DIY-inclined friends over for a bias-making crafternoon?

 There are as many methods for making bias binding as there are applications for it.
-In this tutorial, our lovely new Sewing Content Manager Sophie Parslow (welcome Sophie! 👋🏼) is going to show you how to make continuous bias binding – it’s fast, low-waste and can be made with what you have on hand at home.
+In this tutorial, the lovely Sophie Parslow is going to show you how to make continuous bias binding – it’s fast, low-waste and can be made with what you have on hand at home.
 No need for fancy tools: just a few items you’d ordinarily find in a sewing kit!

 It might all look a little strange at first but trust the process – follow the steps and your handmade bias binding will come together in one magical, continuous strip.
 No sewing together fiddly pieces of fabric!